Scope-Infrastructure-Calismalari/devops-cicd/ch07-comparisons-of-ci-tools.md

 **Facebook**, **Netflix**, and **Instacart** are some of the popular companies that use Jenkins, whereas Azure DevOps is used by **Schlumberger**, **Poq**, and **simplement-e**.
 Jenkins has a broader approval, being mentioned in **1775** company stacks & **1529** developers stacks; compared to Azure DevOps, which is listed in **79** company stacks and **68** developer stacks.

-## Azure Pipelines vs Travis CI: What are the differences?
+## Azure DevOps Pipelines vs Travis CI

 **Azure Pipelines**: Continuously build, test, and deploy to any platform and cloud.
 Fast builds with parallel jobs and test execution.
 Use container jobs to create consistent and reliable builds with the exact tools you need.
 Create new containers with ease and push them to any registry;
 **Travis CI**: A hosted continuous integration service for open source and private projects.
 Free for open source projects, our CI environment provides multiple runtimes (e.g. Node.js or PHP versions), data stores and so on.
 Because of this, hosting your project on travis-ci.com means you can effortlessly test your library or applications against multiple runtimes and data stores without even having all of them installed locally.